tiagoporto/generator-swill-boilerplate/README.md

 * Compress Images
 * Generate Sprites with .png
 * Generate Sprites with .svg and a fallback .png
+* Analyze CSS with csslint
 * Concatenate And Minify Scripts
 * Analyze JavaScript with jshint
-* Compile Sass or Stylus
+* Compile Less, Sass or Stylus
-* Catch the stylus error and direct shows on the page, as in sass.
+* Catch the Stylus error and direct shows on the page, as in Sass.
 * Functions and mixins to use with Sass or Stylus
 * Notify when tasks are complete
 * Monitors changes in the files and reload browser with [BrowserSync](http://www.browsersync.io/)
 * Configs from [HTML5 Boilerplate](https://github.com/h5bp/html5-boilerplate)
 * Check if the browser is outdated with [Outdated Browser](http://outdatedbrowser.com/)
-* Build the project compressing the HTML and the CSS.
+* Build the project compressing HTML, CSS and JS.

 ## Folder Structure